 Segments D, E, and F serve as the transition point between the park-like western end of the segment, and the more urban eastern end of the corridor in downtown.
-The right-of-way in these segments is narrower than segments A, B, and C at 100' instead of 200', but is still wider than the typical and cultural landmarks along Summit Avenue.
+The right-of-way in these segments is narrower than segments A, B, and C at 100' instead of 200', but is still wider than the typical Saint Paul streets.
+This allows for generous green boulevards and a dense tree canopy, and in some areas, 10' pedestrian sidewalks.
+Several historic properties and a number of public parks are within this segment, providing an opportunity for the regional trail to connect users to historic and cultural landmarks along Summit Avenue.
 Segment D will be the first to be implemented, so a cohesive strategy beginning in these segments is critical to the planning process for the entire regional trail corridor.